American University in Cairo: Inauguration and awards

-"The new demands of our new world raise the importance of education.
-We need our future leaders to be diverse and to have a diverse educational experience…Perhaps most importantly, we need leaders who are dedicated to developing a true respect for each other if we are going to effectively work together to harness these forces of change for the greater good."
+The new demands of our new world raise the importance of education.
+We need our future leaders to be diverse and to have a diverse educational experience…Perhaps most importantly, we need leaders who are dedicated to developing a true respect for each other if we are going to effectively work together to harness these forces of change for the greater good.

-Ambassador Scobey also delivered a message of congratulations to AUC from US President Barack Obama.
+Ambassador Scobey also delivered a message of congratulations to AUC from then-U.S. President Barack Obama.

 In 2013 AUC signed a 10-year lease agreement with Tahrir Alley Technology Park (TATP), a Cairo-based company that intends to keep the Greek Campus name, to operate the Greek Campus.
 AUC will retain full ownership.
 It turned over five buildings to TATP.
 This campus is to be developed as a technology park, encouraging start-ups and development of small businesses.
 TATP has said it will provide space on campus for approved artists.

 The Urban Land Institute based in the United States recognized AUC's new campus design and construction with a special award recognizing its energy efficiency, its architecture, its capacity for community development.